 We want safety.
 Of course we do.
 We want free speech.
 Of course we do.
 Opposing views sometimes prefer we had neither.
 Know what you think.
 Know what you believe.
 Be ashamed of neither your idea or your beliefs.
 Be ready to respond intelligently when others try to shut you down.

 Reject oppression.
 Support the freedom of those who disagree with you.
 Don’t agree to disagree but acknowledge that without their freedom, you’ve no freedom.

-Oppression in 2018 is like oppression in any era.
-The Sudan, North Korea, China, and elsewhere make no pretense that they hate and will incarcerate those speak honestly.
+Oppression in 2023 is like oppression in any era.
+Russia, The Sudan, North Korea, China, and elsewhere make no pretense that they hate and will incarcerate those speak honestly.
 Reject that.
 Circumvent it, ignore it, and diffuse it.

 Stand up, speak up, and press on.